 The user experience is centered on the product’s multi-touch screen, which also includes a virtual keyboard.
 All iPads support Wi-Fi connectivity, and some models additionally have cellular connectivity.

-iPads can record video, take photographs, play music, and access the Internet for things like online surfing and emailing.
+iPads can record videos, take photographs, play music, and access the Internet for things like online surfing and emailing.

 Other features, like gaming, reference, Gps tracking, social media, and so on, may be activated by downloading and installing applications.
-Till now, the App Store has over 1 million iPad applications from Apple and third-party developers.
+Now, the App Store has over 1 million iPad applications from Apple and third-party developers.

 The iPad includes two inbuilt speakers positioned on the bottom-right of the device that reproduces left and right channel sounds.